Idov31/Sandman/README.md

 - Payload Url: The URL to your shellcode, it could be your agent (for example, CobaltStrike or meterpreter) or another stager.

-- IP to Spoof: If you want to spoof a legitiment IP address (for example, time.microsoft.com's ip address). **TBA**
+- IP to Spoof: If you want to spoof a legitiment IP address (for example, time.microsoft.com's ip address).

 ### SandmanBackdoor (Usage)

 To start, you can compile the SandmanBackdoor as [mentioned below](#setup), because it is a single lightweight C# executable you can execute it via ExecuteAssembly, run it as a NTP provider **TBA** or just execute / inject it.

+**NOTE: Make sure you are compiling with the x64 option and not the any cpu option!**

 ## Capabilities